EVERTEC (NYSE:EVTC) Issues FY 2022 Earnings Guidance

-Several research firms have recently weighed in on EVTC.
-Raymond James reduced their price objective on EVERTEC from $51.00 to $47.00 and set an outperform rating on the stock in a research note on Friday.
-Zacks Investment Research lowered EVERTEC from a hold rating to a sell rating in a research note on Tuesday, January 25th.
-Susquehanna reduced their price objective on EVERTEC from $49.00 to $43.00 in a research note on Friday.
-Finally, Susquehanna Bancshares dropped their target price on EVERTEC from $49.00 to $43.00 in a report on Friday.
-Two investment analysts have rated the stock with a sell rating, two have assigned a hold rating and one has issued a buy rating to the company’s stock.
-Based on data from MarketBeat, EVERTEC has a consensus rating of Hold and an average target price of $44.00.
+EVTC has been the subject of several analyst reports.
+Susquehanna cut their price target on shares of EVERTEC from $49.00 to $43.00 in a report on Friday, February 25th.
+Raymond James lowered their price target on shares of EVERTEC from $51.00 to $47.00 and set an outperform rating on the stock in a research report on Friday, February 25th.
+Susquehanna Bancshares lowered their price target on shares of EVERTEC from $49.00 to $43.00 in a research report on Friday, February 25th.
+Finally, Zacks Investment Research lowered shares of EVERTEC from a hold rating to a sell rating in a research report on Tuesday, January 25th.
+Two investment analysts have rated the stock with a sell rating, two have issued a hold rating and one has assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock currently has an average rating of Hold and an average target price of $44.00.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, March 25th.
-Shareholders of record on Friday, February 25th will be issued a dividend of $0.05 per share.
-The ex-dividend date of this dividend is Thursday, February 24th.
-This represents a $0.20 annualized dividend and a yield of 0.48%.
-EVERTEC’s dividend payout ratio is presently 9.05%.
+The company also recently declared a quarterly dividend, which will be paid on Friday, March 25th.
+Investors of record on Friday, February 25th will be issued a dividend of $0.05 per share.
+This represents a $0.20 dividend on an annualized basis and a yield of 0.51%.
+The ex-dividend date is Thursday, February 24th.
+EVERTEC’s payout ratio is 9.05%.

-A number of hedge funds have recently bought and sold shares of EVTC.
-BlackRock Inc. increased its holdings in shares of EVERTEC by 2.9% in the 4th quarter.
-BlackRock Inc. now owns 9,203,572 shares of the business services provider’s stock valued at $459,994,000 after acquiring an additional 258,409 shares during the last quarter.
-Wells Fargo & Company MN increased its holdings in shares of EVERTEC by 29.9% in the 4th quarter.
-Wells Fargo & Company MN now owns 533,082 shares of the business services provider’s stock valued at $26,643,000 after acquiring an additional 122,692 shares during the last quarter.
-Sei Investments Co. increased its holdings in shares of EVERTEC by 36.3% in the 4th quarter.
-Sei Investments Co. now owns 293,876 shares of the business services provider’s stock valued at $14,689,000 after acquiring an additional 78,298 shares during the last quarter.
-Deutsche Bank AG increased its holdings in shares of EVERTEC by 43.2% in the 4th quarter.
-Deutsche Bank AG now owns 240,641 shares of the business services provider’s stock valued at $12,026,000 after acquiring an additional 72,596 shares during the last quarter.
-Finally, Morgan Stanley increased its holdings in shares of EVERTEC by 21.2% in the 2nd quarter.
-Morgan Stanley now owns 343,032 shares of the business services provider’s stock valued at $14,973,000 after acquiring an additional 59,927 shares during the last quarter.
-Institutional investors own 81.56% of the company’s stock.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in EVTC.
+BlackRock Inc. grew its holdings in EVERTEC by 2.9% during the 4th quarter.
+BlackRock Inc. now owns 9,203,572 shares of the business services provider’s stock worth $459,994,000 after acquiring an additional 258,409 shares in the last quarter.
+Wells Fargo & Company MN grew its holdings in EVERTEC by 29.9% during the 4th quarter.
+Wells Fargo & Company MN now owns 533,082 shares of the business services provider’s stock worth $26,643,000 after acquiring an additional 122,692 shares in the last quarter.
+Sei Investments Co. grew its holdings in EVERTEC by 36.3% during the 4th quarter.
+Sei Investments Co. now owns 293,876 shares of the business services provider’s stock worth $14,689,000 after acquiring an additional 78,298 shares in the last quarter.
+Deutsche Bank AG grew its holdings in EVERTEC by 43.2% during the 4th quarter.
+Deutsche Bank AG now owns 240,641 shares of the business services provider’s stock worth $12,026,000 after acquiring an additional 72,596 shares in the last quarter.
+Finally, Morgan Stanley grew its holdings in EVERTEC by 21.2% during the 2nd quarter.
+Morgan Stanley now owns 343,032 shares of the business services provider’s stock worth $14,973,000 after acquiring an additional 59,927 shares in the last quarter.
+81.56% of the stock is owned by institutional investors and hedge funds.

 EVERTEC, Inc engages in the provision of transaction services.
 It operates through the following segments: Payment Services-Puerto Rico and Caribbean, Payment Services-Latin America, Merchant Acquiring, and Business Solutions.
 The Payment Services segment involves in the authorization, processing, management and recording of automated teller machines (ATM) and point of sales transactions, and ATM management and monitoring.